It would be worthwhile to take a closer look at Titan International Inc. (TWI)

 Analysis of Titan International Inc. (TWI)

-One of the most important indicators of Titan International Inc.’s future performance is equity, which can be evaluated using several well-rounded types of analysis and research techniques.
-The goal here is to ensure that your current return on equity of 59.20% is sufficient for you to turn a profit off your investment.
-Taking into account the quick ratio of the company, currently set at 1.00, you can see that the company can cover any debts it may have, which can easily be seen in the annual report of the company.
+Titan International Inc.’s future performance can be predicted by a variety of well-rounded types of analysis and research, with equity being one of the most crucial ones.
+The goal here is to ensure that your current return on equity of 56.70% is sufficient for you to turn a profit off your investment.
+Taking into account the quick ratio of the company, currently set at 1.10, you can see that the company can cover any debts it may have, which can easily be seen in the annual report of the company.

-For any stock, average volume can also provide valuable insight into volatility, and TWI is recording 470.29K average volume.
-On a monthly basis, the volatility of the stock is set at 4.84%, whereas on a weekly basis, it is put at 9.80%, with a loss of -14.46% over the past seven days.
-Furthermore, long-term investors anticipate a median target price of $25.00, showing growth from the present price of $13.19, which can serve as yet another indication of whether TWI is worth investing in or should be passed over.
+For any stock, average volume can be an extremely valuable indicator of volatility, and TWI is registering an average volume of 490.58K.
+On a monthly basis, the volatility of the stock is set at 5.09%, whereas on a weekly basis, it is put at 5.83%, with a loss of -0.81% over the past seven days.
+Furthermore, long-term investors anticipate a median target price of $22.00, showing growth from the present price of $12.31, which can serve as yet another indication of whether TWI is worth investing in or should be passed over.

 How Do You Analyze Titan International Inc. Shares?

-The Farm & Heavy Construction Machinery market is dominated by Titan International Inc. (TWI) based in the USA.
+A giant in the Farm & Heavy Construction Machinery market, Titan International Inc. (TWI) is based in the USA.
 When comparing Titan International Inc. shares with other companies under Industrials, the P/E value is an influential factor to note.
 This is because it represents an indication of the future growth of the company in terms of investors’ expectations.
 Ultimately, the value of the latter should demonstrate steady, rapid growth, which is an accurate measure of the company’s progress.
-In addition to the value of 5.16, there is a growth in quarterly earnings of 282.10%.
+In addition to the value of 4.44, there is a growth in quarterly earnings of 50.30%.

-Along with the fundamentals, it is also important to consider how many employees own shares of the company.
+Besides checking the fundamentals, you should also know how many employees own shares in the company.
 This is because the values should be in line with investors’ expectations.
 As such, the current holdings of company stock inside the company are set at 2.00%.
 This can enable you to see the extent to which executives own the company’s stock.
 As opposed to executive stock, institutional ownership accounts for 81.50% of the company’s shares, contributing to an indication of company value, since large shareholders may signify strength within the organization.

 Are institutional investors increasing their holdings in TWI shares?